irena-flextool/flextool/docs/index.md

 # Commodities

-Commodities include fuels, such as coal and natural gas, and are characterized by their price and CO2 content.
-Commodities are not directly injected to units (e.g. coal in the coal plant) so to be useful, they need to be assigned to commodity nodes (e.g. coal_node, gas_node).
+Commodities are characterized by their price and CO2 content.
+Commodities are not directly injected to units (e.g. coal to the coal plant) so to be useful, they need to be assigned to commodity nodes (e.g. coal_node, gas_node).

 ![image-1.png](./commodities.png)